-(ii) Furthermore, monthly bank reconciliations for the trust account were not prepared.
+Furthermore, monthly bank reconciliations for the trust account were not prepared.
 Instead a yearly reconciliation was performed.

-The above anomalies indicate generally lack of appropriate financial reviews over accounting functions.
+The above anomalies indicated generally lacked of appropriate financial reviews over accounting functions.

-Use of journals which are not reviewed can result in incorrect accounting entries in the general ledger while absence of monthly reconciliation, potential errors, omissions or act of fraudulent activities will not be detected in a timely manner.
+Use of journals which were not reviewed could result in incorrect accounting entries in the general ledger while absence of monthly reconciliation, potential errors, omissions or act of fraudulent activities will not be detected in a timely manner.